 Residence Requirements and Transfer Credit

 Residence requirements vary by degree program and are described in the appropriate sections of this catalog and in the student handbooks of the three schools.
 Subject to these limitations, Fuller normally accepts appropriate transfer credit from graduate institutions accredited by the Association of Theological Schools, or regional or recognized international accrediting associations.
-The Call Discernment Office is responsible for all transfer credit for School of Theology and and School of Intercultural Studies master’s-level students.
+The Academic Advising office is responsible for all transfer credit for School of Theology and School of Intercultural Studies master’s-level students.
 Students in the School of Psychology should consult their academic advisor concerning transfer credit.

 Academic credit for a course requires regular class attendance, whether or not this is stated in the syllabus, and is not just a matter of completing the assignments.
 Attendance means being present in the class for the entire scheduled class meeting, not just some part of it.
 This includes regular weekly participation in the weekly online forums and other activities of online classes.
 In the event of absence for any reason, the student is responsible for any information or class content missed.
 The professor may require additional work to make up for an absence.
 If a student is absent from a significant portion of the course or is frequently late for class meetings, even due to extenuating circumstances, this may result in a lower grade or even a failing grade for the course.